Identifying the Topology of Undirected Networks from Diffused Non-stationary Graph Signals: Concluding Summary

 \section{Concluding Summary}

 We studied the problem of inferring an undirected network from observations of \emph{non-stationary} signals diffused on the unknown graph.
 Relative to the stationary setting, the main challenge is that the GSO eigenvectors differ from those of the signal covariance matrix.
 To overcome this hurdle, we leverage that the sought eigenbasis is preserved by the polynomial graph filter that governs the diffusion process.
 As a result, the novel approach is to first identify the GSO eigenvectors from a judicious graph filter estimate, and then we rely on these spectral templates to estimate the eigenvalues by imposing desirable properties (such as edge sparsity) on the graph to be recovered.
 We propose different estimators of the symmetric diffusion filter depending on whether: i) explicit realizations; or, ii) second-order statistical information is available from the input-output graph signal pair.
 These estimators arise as solutions of systems of linear and quadratic matrix equations, respectively.
 We thus investigate identifiability properties of the resulting problems, and we develop PGD and SDR algorithms with complementary strengths to compute near-optimal solutions of the said system of quadratic equations.
-The overall network topology inference pipeline is validated via comprehensive numerical tests on real social, author collaboration, and structural brain networks.
-Moreover, we show how the developed graph inference tools can be utilized to unveil mobility patters in New York City, from data of Uber pickups across Manhattan and the outer boroughs.
+The overall network topology inference pipeline is validated via comprehensive numerical tests on real social, author collaboration, and structural brain networks. {Moreover, we show how the developed graph inference tools can be utilized to unveil mobility patters in New York City from data of Uber pickups and to reveal inter-dependencies between firms from their historical stock prices.}

 As future work, it is of interest to expand the scope of the proposed topology inference framework to accommodate directed graphs that represent the structure of signals (possibly) generated via nonlinear network interactions.
-Adaptive algorithms that can track slowly-varying graphs, and effect memory and computational savings by processing the signals on-the-fly is subject of ongoing investigation.
+Adaptive algorithms that can track slowly-varying graphs, and effect memory and computational savings by processing the signals on-the-fly are subject of ongoing investigation.